CIS3296SoftwareDesignF21/dbvc/Week3.md

 What are you working on until the next meeting?
 What is getting in your way or keeping you from doing your job?

 ### Anna
+- Continue working on Calendar integration
+- Blocker for above task is finding a way to interact with Google Calendar API through our bot instead of through an outside tool
+- Add Muted role and a functionality to add members to mentionedMembers list that results in muting
 ### Rachel
 ### Lin Li
 ### Chenxuan